 - (a) The commission by rule shall adopt a process by which the commission may terminate the campaign treasurer appointment of an inactive candidate or political committee that is required to file a campaign treasurer appointment with the commission.
 The governing body of a political subdivision by ordinance or order may adopt a process by which the clerk or secretary, as applicable, of the political subdivision may terminate the campaign treasurer appointment of an inactive candidate or political committee that is required to file a campaign treasurer appointment with the clerk or secretary.
-For purposes of this section, a candidate or political committee is inactive if the candidate or committee: - (1) has never filed or has ceased to file reports under Chapter 254; - (2) in the case of a candidate, has not been elected to an office for which a candidate is required to file a campaign treasurer appointment with the authority who is seeking to terminate the candidate's campaign treasurer appointment; and - (3) has not filed: - (A) a final report under Section 254.065 or 254.125; or - (B) a dissolution report under Section 254.126 or 254.159. - (b) Before the commission may terminate a campaign treasurer appointment, the commission must consider the proposed termination in a regularly scheduled open meeting.
-Before the clerk or secretary of a political subdivision may terminate a campaign treasurer appointment, the governing body of the political subdivision must consider the proposed termination in a regularly scheduled open meeting. - (c) Rules or an ordinance or order adopted under this section must: - (1) define "inactive candidate or political committee" for purposes of terminating the candidate's or committee's campaign treasurer appointment; and - (2) require written notice to the affected candidate or committee of: - (A) the proposed termination of the candidate's or committee's campaign treasurer appointment; - (B) the date, time, and place of the meeting at which the commission or governing body of the political subdivision, as applicable, will consider the proposed termination; and - (C) the effect of termination of the candidate's or committee's campaign treasurer appointment.
+For purposes of this section, a candidate or political committee is inactive if the candidate or committee: - (1) has never filed or has ceased to file reports under Chapter 254; - (2) in the case of a candidate, has not been elected to an office for which a candidate is required to file a campaign treasurer appointment with the authority who is seeking to terminate the candidate's campaign treasurer appointment; and

-(d) The termination of a campaign treasurer appointment under this section takes effect on the 30th day after the date of the meeting at which the commission or governing body as applicable, votes to terminate the appointment.
-Following that meeting, the commission or clerk or secretary of the political subdivision, as applicable, shall promptly notify the affected candidate or political committee that the appointment has been terminated.
-The notice must state the effective date of the termination.
+- (3) has not filed: - (A) a final report under Section 254.065 or 254.125; or - (B) a dissolution report under Section 254.126 or 254.159. - (b) Before the commission may terminate a campaign treasurer appointment, the commission must consider the proposed termination in a regularly scheduled open meeting.
+Before the clerk or secretary of a political subdivision may terminate a campaign treasurer appointment, the governing body of the political subdivision must consider the proposed termination in a regularly scheduled open meeting. - (c) Rules or an ordinance or order adopted under this section must: - (1) define "inactive candidate or political committee" for purposes of terminating the candidate's or committee's campaign treasurer appointment; and - (2) require written notice to the affected candidate or committee of: - (A) the proposed termination of the candidate's or committee's campaign treasurer appointment; - (B) the date, time, and place of the meeting at which the commission or governing body of the political subdivision, as applicable, will consider the proposed termination; and - (C) the effect of termination of the candidate's or committee's campaign treasurer appointment. - (d) The termination of a campaign treasurer appointment under this section takes effect on the 30th day after the date of the meeting at which the commission or governing body, as applicable, votes to terminate the appointment.
+Following that meeting, the commission or the clerk or secretary of the political subdivision, as applicable, shall promptly notify the affected candidate or political committee that the appointment has been terminated.
+The notice must state the effective date of the termination. - Sec.
+252.014.
+PRESERVATION OF FILED APPOINTMENTS.
+The authority with whom a campaign treasurer appointment is filed under this chapter shall preserve the appointment for two years after the date the appointment is terminated.